 Non-registered shareholders (being shareholders who hold their shares through a securities dealer or broker, bank, trust company or other intermediary) who have not duly appointed themselves as their proxy will be able to attend the meeting only as guests.
 Guests will be able to listen to the meeting but will not be able to vote or ask questions.
-Non-registered shareholders that want to vote at the virtual meeting, or appoint a third party to do so, must appoint themselves, or the third party, as proxyholder by carefully following the instructions in the Management Proxy Circular and on their voting instruction form and must follow the indication in the paragraph below to obtain a control number.
+Non-registered shareholders that want to vote at the meeting, or appoint a third party to do so, must appoint themselves, or the third party, as proxyholder by carefully following the instructions in the Management Proxy Circular and on their voting instruction form.